jpuli/pqvp/README.md

 The QualApps team collectively reviewed the RFI to understand product requirements.
 Uder the Product Director's guidance, the team discussed how the solution would be architected based on the RFI.
 The team collaborated on User Stories.
 Our Business Analyst conducted internet-based research on knowledge-sharing concepts and application features.
 The research resulted in new and refined User Stories.
 The team's goal was to quickly develop a simple, elegant application that meets functional needs and compliance requirements -- ADA, WCAG 2.0.

-We included colleagues outside of our QualApps team to discuss basic functionality and review wireframes and mock-ups.
+We included colleagues outside of our QualApps team to discuss basic functionality and review <a href="https://github.com/jpuli/pqvp/tree/master/docs/UI/design">wireframes</a> and mock-ups.
 These same individuals also reviewed multiple iterations of the prototype and providede feedback on how we could make improvements.

 **Requirement D: Used at least a minimum of three (3) “user-centric design” techniques and/or tools**